New Grants Scheme rules from 1 April 2018

-If you have submitted a correctly completed 2017 Levy Return before 1 April 2018 you will be eligible for grant payments for the 2018/2019 grants scheme year, which runs from 1 April 2018.
+If you have submitted a correctly completed 2017 Levy Return you will be eligible for grant payments from 1 April 2018 to 30 June 2018.

-If you haven’t done this, your 2018/2019 grant payments will be temporarily blocked until a 2018 Levy Return is correctly completed and submitted.
+If you haven’t done this, your 2018/2019 grant payments will be temporarily blocked until a 2017 or 2018 Levy Return is correctly completed and submitted.

-Either way, you will need to submit a correctly completed 2018 Levy Return to us by 30 June 2018 to receive or continue to receive your grant payments.
-After this date, we will temporarily block payments until we receive the correctly filled form.
+You will need to submit a correctly completed 2018 Levy Return to us by 30 June 2018 to receive your grant payments after this date.

 If your 2018 Levy Return isn’t correctly completed and submitted by 30 November 2018, your payments will be permanently blocked for the 2018/2019 grants scheme year.